joseconti/WangGuard/readme.txt

 == Changelog ==

+= 1.5.9 - 30 Jul 2013 =

+- Added ability to disable WangGuard Menu in WordPress & BuddyPress AdminBar.
+(Check WangGuard Settings).
+- Added Groups created by users in WangGurd users screen (only BuddyPress).
+This will help to identify the Splog users.
+- Added more compatibility with BuddyPress (WangGuard now use more hooks for clean all user activity).

 = 1.5.8 - 19 Jul 2013 =

 - NEW Full Compatibility with CloudFlare.
 Now you will get the user's real IP instead of CloudFlare's IP.
 Thats means WangGuard will work 400% better on your website because WangGuard will know the real user's IP with this update.
 If you use CloudFlare, you need this update.

 = 1.5.7.1 - 10 Jul 2013 =

-- Fix a possible bug with WooCommerce
+- Fix a possible bug with WooCommerce.

 = 1.5.7 - 9 Jul 2013 =